 When people would embed one of those hit counters into their site, they would automatically also link out to whatever site I wanted to promote.
 The embed code would contain 3rd party links and I required that people leave it on, as my service was free.

 Like most of the black hat tactics I leveraged, my rankings shot up fast.
 It lasted for more than 2 years and worked so well that I was even selling links on My Stat Counter to other companies who would pay me. it was great for my search engine marketing success.

 I was smart about it as well… I would make sure that the anchor text was rotated.
 So, it seemed natural and I never leveraged My Stat Counter for any of my marketing related sites or blogs.
 I didn’t want to draw attention to it.
 Plus, when someone signed up, I would ask them what type of site they had, so that I could place relevant 3rd party links versus random ones.

 None-the-less, I eventually got caught and stopped using this tactic.

 Crazy Tactic #7: Arbitraging Google

-In the early days of SEO, there weren’t Panda or Penguin penalties and Google’s algorithms were a lot less sophisticated.
+In the early days of search engine optimization, there weren’t Panda or Penguin penalties and Google’s algorithms were a lot less sophisticated.

 Back in 2003, Google released AdSense, a service where people could monetize their own sites by placing Google ads on them.

-My pages looked just like Google’s search pages, but with my AdSense ads all over them.
+My pages looked just like Google’s search results pages, but with my AdSense ads all over them.